DiDacTexGit/mapping_workshop/README.md

     - Team up or work solo

 ## Prerequisites
-- Please bring a RDT&E laptop to work on.
+- Please bring a RDT&E laptop to work on.  (not needed, but it might be nice)
 - Text Editor for Web Development.
 - Python and Chrome installed
 - Passing knowledge of HTML and CSS would be helpful
+- Code already cloned (if following along)

 ## Workshop Datasets